CallocGD/The-Wall-Of-Shame/readme.md

 - discord-webhook
 - dearpygui

 And that's it.
-This tool is tiny and only uses one backend api for help which is https://discordlookup.mesavirep.xyz and that's just for reasolving the user information I need so I can hand them on `The Wall Of Shame`
+This tool is tiny and only uses one backend api for help which is https://discordlookup.mesavirep.xyz and that's just for reasolving the user information I need so I can hand them off to `The Wall Of Shame`

 ## Running
 ```